iamsrp/dexter/README.md

   - Raspberry Pi OS (on a Raspberry Pi); 64bit version for some speech-to-text systems
   - Ubuntu (on an x64-86 box)
 * [Python 3](https://www.python.org/).
-* Around 1G to 2G of free disk space, if you want to use DeepSpeech or Vosk with a good model.
+* Around 1G to 2G of free disk space, if you want to use Coqui or Vosk with a good model.
 * Most of what is listed in the `requirements` file.
 What you actually need will depend on what components you add.

 If you want to use [Vosk](https://alphacephei.com/vosk/) for speech-to-text then the _Usage examples_ section on its [install page](https://alphacephei.com/vosk/install) should be enough to tell you how to install it.
 The various models are on its [models](https://alphacephei.com/vosk/models) page, though you will need the 64bit version of Raspberry Pi OS if you want to load in the full model, since it needs about 6Gb to instantiate.
 (See the Vosk install page for info on getting the 64bit `whl` file.)
 Per the Vosk developers, you can remove `rescore` and `rnnlm` folders from the models to make the full model run if memory is limited.

-You'll also need the trained models and scorer from [DeepSpeech](https://github.com/mozilla/DeepSpeech).
-For more information on setting up DeepSpeech read their [project page](https://github.com/mozilla/DeepSpeech) and [documentation](https://deepspeech.readthedocs.io/).
+You'll also need the trained models and scorer from [Coqui](https://github.com/coqui-ai/stt).
+For more information on setting up Coqui read their [project page](https://github.com/coqui-ai/stt) and [documentation](https://stt.readthedocs.io/en/latest/).

 Some of the components need extra package installed to make them work (e.g. Spotify needs various magic); this is generally documented in the module's PyDoc.

 When it comes to recording, make sure that you have a decent microphone with no noise; try listening to some `arecord` output to make sure it sounds clear.
-You can also provide a `wav_dir` argument for some of the audio input components, like `dexter.input.deepspeech.DeepSpeechInput`.
+You can also provide a `wav_dir` argument for some of the audio input components, like `dexter.input.coqui.CoquiInput` or `dexter.input.vosk.VoskInput`.

 ### Raspberry Pi Specifics